Apzyte-Gamer/MapnaCTF-2024/Forensics/XXG/README.md

 Solution
 =

-Upon opening the file in 010, I noticed the file format at the top was written as PNG as shown in the hex-editor.
+Upon opening the file in [010](https://www.sweetscape.com/010editor/), I noticed the file format at the top was written as PNG as shown in the hex-editor.
 I converted the file to a PNG but it only displayed an image having the text `MAPNA`.
-Therefore, I reverted my changes and went on to a hex-editor ([010](https://www.sweetscape.com/010editor/)) and looked in the strings.
+Therefore, I reverted my changes and went on to 010 and looked in the strings.

 Upon scrolling and reading carefully, I stumbled upon this particular text that caught my eye: